 While the state-of-the-art facility is part of the draw of a Florida cheerleading camp, the ability to head outside for classes is part of the appeal as well.
 A Broward County cheer camp takes advantage of the beautiful Florida weather and holds a class or two outside, as long as the weather permits.
 Kids will learn how to tumble, dance, and do stunts, all from the same cheerleading camp.

 Safety is always the number one priority when it comes to summer cheer camp.
 Cheerleading can be dangerous, depending on the level of stunts being attempted.
 A Florida cheer camp always has spotters on hand and will only hire certified experts who are capable of teaching safe cheerleading.
 A Broward County cheer camp will give your children an edge and turn them into some of the best tumblers around.

 SAFE SUMMER CHEER CAMP IN BROWARD

 Again, safety is incredibly important for summer camps in general, but even more so for a cheerleading camp.
 Instructors will start small and build up as kids become more comfortable with their skills.
 They keep everything running smoothly and will make sure each child is supervised for the entire day.
 Kids aren’t allowed to go off on their own and try dangerous stunts; these camps have proper supervision all day and never hesitate to hire an extra pair of eyes.

 Of course, 24/7 cheerleading can get a little boring, no matter how ‘into’ the sport your kids are.
-Luckily, a Florida cheer camp offers fun little trips to Florida staples like Build a Bear and Kabooms.
-There are also swim sessions and field days designed to break up the week a bit and give the kids something different to do.
+Luckily, a Florida cheerleading camp offers fun little trips to Florida staples like Build a Bear and Kabooms.
+There are also swim sessions and field days designed to break up the week a bit.
+Additionally, it gives the kids something different to do.
 If this sounds like the type of camp your child will be interested in, don’t hesitate to register today.